pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

 1. Open Service Center
 1. Go to monitoring
 1. Select Errors
-1. Enter "CSPReport" in the source filter field and click on filter
+1. Enter `CSPReport` in the source filter field and click on filter
 1. You will now see the CSP errors e.g,: `Content Security Policy blocked 'https://i.ibb.co/xDXpRt6/Automaticant.jpg'.`

 We will now add `https://i.ibb.co` to the applications CSP directives: